 Cincinnati Country Day School has a diverse and active international family population.
 Some international students come to Country Day through exchange programs while others come due to the relocation of their family.
 Many of the outstanding features of our academic and extracurricular programs are detailed on the International Diversity webpage.

 Students who will be relocating to the Cincinnati area with their families from abroad will follow the admission process as outlined in the Application Process pages.
-Please contact Jennie Bedel (applicants to Early Childhood Program through grade 4) or Elizabeth Habig (applicants to grades 5 through 12) with questions.
+Please contact Jennie Bedel (applicants to Early Childhood Program through Pre-KII/Montessori I & II), Donna Legette (applicants to Kindergarten through grade 4) or Elizabeth Habig (applicants to grades 5 through 12) with questions.

 International students wishing to study at Country Day for a single year must first contact the Admission Office to determine availability of space.
 Priority is given to applicants intending to study at Country Day for three years or more.

 Students entering grades 8 – 12 who wish to study at Country Day on an F-1 visa must follow the processes outlined below.

 3. Submit all required recommendations and complete transcript

 4. Take the Test of English as a foreign language (TOEFL) and submit scores.